GLOBAL MARKETS-Brightening economy sets euro up for strongest quarter since debt crisis

 In commodities, oil prices continued their recovery this week on a decline in weekly U.S. crude production.

-Global benchmark Brent gained 0.7 percent to $47.77 a barrel, poised for a nearly 10 percent rise for the quarter.
-(Reporting by Abhinav Ramnarayan; Additional reporting by Nichola Saminather in Singapore; Editing by Mark Potter/Keith Weir)
+Global benchmark Brent gained 0.6 percent to $47.70 a barrel, poised for a nearly 10 percent rise for the quarter.
+(Reporting by Abhinav Ramnarayan; Additional reporting by Nichola Saminather in Singapore; Editing by Mark Potter)